rautpdr/Coffee_machine/README.md

 - **Resource Management**: Tracking and updating the availability of ingredients required for each coffee type.
 - **User Interaction**: Handling user inputs to navigate the menu and process transactions.
 - **Error Handling**: Managing scenarios where resources are insufficient or payments are inadequate.

-## Acknowledgements

-Special thanks to the creators of similar coffee machine simulations and the Python community for their guidance and inspiration.